 It’s worth reiterating that out of character behaviour is the main thing to look out for.
 At no point should you investigate this yourself or challenge anyone over a suspicion that cannot be proved.
 Your solicitor may instead bring in third party experts, such as forensic accountants, to get to the bottom of any suspected financial wrongdoing.

-How to Combat the Selling of Assets Before Divorce
+How to Combat the Selling of Assets During Divorce Proceedings

 What to Do if Dissipation of Assets Has Already Happened